Lucy-Forrest-Lab/AlignMe/Intro.md

 The user can also define any number of constraints or **anchors**.
 The anchors can be tuned in strength from preference to enforcement.

+For more information see:
+Stamm, M, Staritzbichler, R, Khafizov, K, and LR Forrest.
+2013 “Alignment of Helical Membrane Protein Sequences Using AlignMe” [PloS One 8 (3):e57731](https://doi.org/10.1371/journal.pone.0057731)